Teaching & Learning

 At our school the Australian Curriculum is taught in all areas of learning, including Maths, English, HASS and Science with specialist teachers providing programmes in Physical Education, Performing Arts, Music and Japanese.
 Additional Language learning is also offered in Arabic, Hindi and Chinese.
 Additional Music private instruction on a one to one basis is offered in a wide variety of instruments.

-Literacy is taught with a focus on EALD pedagogy and theoretical underpinnings of research by Sheena Cameron along with Fountas and Pinnell.
-Spelling is taught using a combination of Jolly Phonics and Sight, Sound Pics (SSP) in the early years and Words their Way is used in Years 3-7.
+Literacy is taught with a focus on EALD pedagogy and theoretical underpinnings.
+Spelling and reading is taught using Systematic Synthetic Phonics in the early years, followed by Words their Way which is used in Years 3-6.

-Numeracy is taught with an increasing focus on the Natural Maths methodology of problematized mathematical thinking and explicit skill development.
-Year 6-7 teachers are involved in the DECD Thinking Mathematically Project to further develop this work.
+Numeracy is taught with an increasing focus on problematized mathematical thinking and explicit skill development.
+Teachers from Reception to Year 6 have been involved in the DfE Thinking Mathematically Project to further develop this work.

-Teachers continue to develop a contemporary and modern approach to teaching and learning which draws together STEM disciplines of science, maths, engineering and technology in engaging learning tasks and projects.
-Students have opportunities to work in collaborative teams and learn how to apply science, maths and technology knowledge and understandings in new contexts as they get involved in rich inquiry-based STEM learning activities.
+Teachers continue to develop a contemporary and modern approach to teaching and learning which draws together STEM disciplines of science, technology, engineering and maths in engaging learning tasks and projects.
+Students have opportunities to work in collaborative teams and learn how to apply knowledge of disciplines and understandings in new contexts as they get involved in rich inquiry-based STEM learning activities.
 Incorporating this approach to teaching and learning promotes engagement and challenge for every learner.
 STEM education programs will focus on teaching for the development of entrepreneurial, critical and creative thinking skills and strong subject knowledge and understanding.

 Learning Areas and the Australian Curriculum